Modelur/docs/docs/quickstart.md

 ![Modelur_toolbar](img/modelur_toolbar_non_initialized.png)

 <figcaption>Figure 3.01 - Modelur Toolbar.
-If toolbar is not visible, you can open it via SketchUp menu <i>View > Toolbars > Modelur</i>.
+If toolbar is not visible, you can open it via SketchUp menu View --> Toolbars --> Modelur.
 To initialize it, click on the blue Modelur icon.
 This toolbar can be stacked next to other toolbars in SketchUp.</figcaption>

-Second option to initialize Modelur is to navigate to it through SketchUp menu _Plugins > Modelur > Initialize Modelur_ (Figure 3.02).
+Second option to initialize Modelur is to navigate to it through SketchUp menu _Plugins --> Modelur --> Initialize Modelur_ (Figure 3.02).

 ![Modelur_menu entry](img/modelur_plugins_menu.png)

-<figcaption>Figure 3.02 - Alternative way to initialize Modelur through SketchUp menu <code>Plugins > Modelur > Initialize Modelur</code>.
+<figcaption>Figure 3.02 - Alternative way to initialize Modelur through SketchUp menu Plugins --> Modelur --> Initialize Modelur.
 Please note that Plugins menu was called Extensions in previous versions of SketchUp.</figcaption>

 Once Modelur is initialized, its user interface is opened.
 Modelur's main User Interface (UI, Figure 3.03) is composed of four parts: Menu, Tabs, Panels and Statusbar.